John 20:15: Analysis

 According to John, "Woman, why are you crying?
 Who is it you are looking for?" is the first thing Jesus says upon his resurrection.
-The first part "Why are you crying?" repeats the statement made by the angels in John 20:13.
+The first part "Why are you crying?" repeats the statement made by the angels in verse 13.
 Jesus adds "Who is it you are looking for?"
 This question, which Jesus has asked others previously in the Gospel, is often read as a wider question of what people are seeking in their lives.
 That Jesus quickly understands why Mary is weeping is also said to show his greater understanding of humanity and human feelings than the angels.

 Mary fails, for an unexplained reason, to recognize Jesus, but it is speculated that her sorrow is too overwhelming.
 Reformation theologian John Calvin and others read this as a metaphor: so focused is she on the worldly concern of who took Jesus' body, she is temporarily blind to the greater event behind its "disappearance".
 It is also possible she could not see clearly because she was weeping.
 She mistakes him for the gardener, generally believed to be one of the workers of Joseph of Arimathea.
+The error is "naturally" made, according to Protestant commentator Heinrich Meyer, because "this unknown individual was in the garden, and already so early", recalling that Mary's arrival in the garden was "early, while it was still dark".

-According to Calvin, how she addressed him in the original texts, translated as "sir", was the typical form of address for lower class labourers in the period, or according to Henry Alford, "the appellation of courtesy to an unknown person".
+According to Calvin, how Mary addressed the gardener in the original texts, κυριε (kurie), translated as "sir", was the typical form of address for lower class labourers in the period, or according to Henry Alford, "the appellation of courtesy to an unknown person".
+For Meyer, the form of address "aris[es] from her deeply prostrate, helpless grief".

-This is the only place in the Bible where the word gardener, κηπουρός (képouros), is mentioned.
-The word does occur regularly in secular works from this period.
+This is the only place in the Bible where the word gardener, κηπουρός (képouros), is mentioned, although the word does occur regularly in secular works from this period.
 It is perhaps linked with John 19:41, which mentions that Jesus was buried in a garden.
 John is the only one of the canonical gospels to mention this.